Guide

 Not all bitterness means bad matcha

-A little edge is normal in many matcha, especially value-focused usucha or stronger latte blends.
-The real question is whether the bitterness feels integrated and useful, or whether it overwhelms the rest of the bowl.
-Some buyers actually prefer a little bite because it helps the tea stay vivid.
+A little edge is normal in many matcha, especially value-focused usucha or stronger latte blends — a dry, slightly sharp note at the back of the throat that fades quickly.
+The real question is whether that edge feels integrated or whether it overwhelms: the kind of bitterness that spreads across your tongue and doesn't release is the problem.
+Some buyers prefer a little bite because it keeps the tea from tasting flat.

 Preparation mistakes that amplify it